YutoJP

 2. Point of Embarkation

-• If you're flying from Vietnam, write “VIETNAM” or "ベトナム".
+• If you are flying from Vietnam (for example), write “VIETNAM” or "ベトナム".

-• If you transited through another country, write the name of the last country before arriving in Japan.
+• If you are transiting through another country, write the name of the last country you departed from before arriving in Japan.

 3. Date of Arrival